 Along with a wide variety of good food, Christmas is a truly multicultural celebration in Belize.
 I spent it with Belizeans, Canadian’s, Americans, a couple of Monacans, a couple of Irish and an Australian to name a few parts of the globe.

-This year I found myself in my own tropical version of a ‘National Lampoon Christmas Vacation’ like moment as I observed the Betz-Eisenberg household and invited guests interact.
-As I looked around the room at everyone smiling and listened to Sandie’s Husband Bob joking with her 98 year old mother with his direct and sharp sense of humor.
-Sandie was also amusing in the kitchen telling us how she was going to make cheese cake for dessert until she remembered that almost everything she made already had cheese in it.
+This year I found myself in my own tropical version of a ‘National Lampoon Christmas Vacation’ like the moment as I observed how the Betz-Eisenberg household and invited guests interact.
+As I looked around the room at everyone smiling and listened to Sandie’s husband Bob joking with her 98-year-old mother with his direct and sharp sense of humor.
+Sandie was also amusing in the kitchen telling us how she was going to make a cheesecake for dessert until she remembered that almost everything she made already had cheese in it.
 I say, just like bacon, there is never enough cheese 😀

 I might have made the naughty list a few times 😉 I definitely made the nice one too as I scored some great presents along the way and thankfully no coal.
-My favorite was my white elephant, I picked an envelope on purpose and it payed off – $25 at the Belize Chocolate Company.
+My favorite was my white elephant, I picked an envelope on purpose and it paid off – $25 at the Belize Chocolate Company.
 A couple of the people at the party brought gifts for everyone which was a nice surprise.
 Travel kit from Belizean Soap company and fragrant eye pillow from Caye to the Heart.
-Funniest gifts at the exchange was a toss up between Bondage panda gift bag and balloon animals 😀
+Funniest gifts at the exchange was a toss-up between Bondage panda gift bag and balloon animals.

 Of course, what is Christmas without a stop at the beach for a visit with suntanning friends Cindy, Cherie and Tinker along the way to Christmas dinner?
 My friend Dennis and I also stopped at our friend Lara’s place to spread some holiday cheer as she lives a stone’s throw away from our final feeding ground 🙂